Starting a Business

 Ready to give your new business a great, memorable name which will lead to its long-term success?
 Here’s what you need to know about naming a small business.

-Many startups believe the best way to name a business is to choose the most unique name possible.
+Many startups believe the best way to choose a name for a small business is to choose the most unique name possible.
 This approach has been proven to work for some businesses, like Google.
 The quest to give a business an unusual name often becomes heavily muddled.
 Business owners may place too much focus on a strange misspelling or make the name too long.

-The best advice is to give your business a simple business name.
+The best advice we can give when trying to come up with a name for a small business is to keep it as simple as possible.
 This name should be easy to spell and pronounce.
 You can be creative in coming up with a business name, but it does not mean you must be choose something which is too obscure.

 Still struggling to figure out where to start with your business name?
 The general recommendation is entrepreneurs pick out a name which is five to 10 letters in length.
 This name should have at least one consonant in the word or phrase.